haacked/haacked.com/_posts/2022/2022-09-30-ef-core-collection-pitfalls.md

 Yes, nullable collections suck, but in this case, it makes sense because it communicates an important distinction between the collection being empty vs the collection not being loaded.

 So we're in the clear, right?
 Well, no. It's possible for `post.Comments` to be non-null, but not be fully loaded.
-Suppose earlier in the same request, for some reason, we loaded a comment like this:
+Suppose, for some reason, earlier in the same request with the same `DbContext` we load a comment like this:

 ```csharp
 var comment = await _dbContext.Comments.FirstOrDefaultAsync(c => c.Id == id);